Can you landscape your yard in the fall? The answer is yes. Learn five fall landscaping ideas to help you get started.

 Landscaping doesn’t just have to be enjoyed in passing.
 You can truly enjoy the fruits of your labor when you include a seating area.

 Since the weather will be turning crisp, consider adding a firepit.
 Your family will love gathering around at the end of the day to drink hot cocoa or roast marshmallows for s’mores.

-Last, but not least, incorporate lighting into your landscaping.
-You can add lights to your walkway, hanging lanterns in your flower beds, strings of lights around your seating area, etc.
+Last but not least, incorporate lighting into your landscaping.
+You can add lights to your walkway, hang lanterns in your flower beds, string of lights around your seating area, etc.